pkolios/mackerel/src/mackerel/site/content/posts/hello-world.md

 title: Hello, world!
 template: page.html
 created_at: 2025-09-11
-exceprt: This is a markdown cheatsheet / demo for this mackerel starter template.
+excerpt: This is a markdown elements demo for this mackerel starter template.
 categories:
     - posts
 ---

-This is markdown cheatsheet / demo for this mackerel starter template.
+This is markdown elements demo for this mackerel starter template.
 Please check the raw content of this file for the markdown usage.

 ## Typography Elements in One